-Complainants will be expected to give their full name and address details, as well as telephone number and or email address.
+Complainants will be expected to give their full name, address, and contact details.
 We cannot investigate anonymous complaints.
 All information provided will be stored in accordance with current data protection regulations.
-Due to the legal nature of noise investigation, it is not possible to investigate without knowing who is affected.
+Due to the legal nature of nuisance investigation, it is not possible to investigate without knowing who is affected.

-They will also be expected to provide the details of the complaint and the address of the premises at which the noise nuisance is alleged to exist.
-A description of the noise, when and for how long it occurs, and the way in which it affects them and anything they have done to try to resolve the problem must also be given.
+They will also be expected to provide the details of the complaint and the address of the premises at which the nuisance is alleged to exist.
+A description of the nuisance, when and for how long it occurs, and the way in which it affects them and anything they have done to try to resolve the problem must also be given.

 Residents are advised to try to discuss the issue with their neighbour and try to resolve the issue informally.
-However, if this is not successful and the complainant seeks support from the Shared Regulatory Service, we ask all complainants to complete noise diary sheets to log each incident that causes disturbance and how it affects them in their home.
+However, if this is not successful and the complainant seeks support from the Shared Regulatory Service, we ask all complainants to complete nuisance diary sheets to log each incident that causes nuisance and how it affects them in their home.
 Not providing this information will delay the progression of an investigation and it will lead to the case file being closed if this information is not provided.

-An investigation will likely involve visits to the complainants' property to enable officers to witness the noise complained of and/or install noise monitoring equipment.
+An investigation will likely involve visits to the complainants' property to enable officers to witness the nuisance complained of.
 Complainants who refuse these measures may prevent their complaint being progressed further and the case being closed.
 Nuisance needs to be assessed from a habitable room such as living room or bedroom, and where it is appropriate in a garden (this may not be considered reasonable during the winter, at night etc, when the garden would not usually be used).
 Nuisance cannot be assessed from a non-habitable room such as kitchens (unless a kitchen with a combined dining/living area) or bathrooms.

-Noise Policy Date of issue Ref: SRS/NOI/POL/001 OM Neighbourhood Services V.1 March 2024
+Statutory Nuisance Policy Date of issue Ref: SRS/NOI/POL/002 OM Neighbourhood Services V.1 March 2024